-I always believed the apparent myth that we lose 80% of our body heat through our head.
+I always believed we lose 80% of our body heat through our head.
 I guess that’s only true when the rest of our body is clothed.
 Which, hopefully, is most of the time if we’re worried about staying warm!

-(So, actually we lose body heat from whatever part of our body is exposed…makes sense.)
+Apparently, we lose body heat from whatever part of our body is exposed…makes sense.

 Thankfully there are tons of styles, materials and colors to choose from, many of which do a very good job of keeping the wind, wet and cold out.
 Or if letting the heat out instead of keeping it in is what you’re after, that’s available too.